python4astronomers/python4astronomers/source/plotting/matplotlib.rst

     TypeError: 'int' object is not callable

-Since ``clf`` is a function then you need to add ``()`` to actually call (being able to refer to a function as a "thing" is incredibly powerful, which is what has happened here, but it's not much use if you just want to clear the current figure).
+Since ``clf`` is a function then you need to add ``()`` to actually call it (being able to refer to a function as a "thing" is incredibly powerful, which is what has happened here, but it's not much use if you just want to clear the current figure).

-For the second case, ``x.size`` returns an integer (in this case ``5``), which we then call as a function, which results in the somewhat cryptic messsage above.
-For new users it would be nice if it said, "hold on, size isn't callable", but then this would inhibit useful - if complex - statements such as::
+For the second case, ``x.size`` returns an integer (in this case ``5``), which we then call as a function, leading to the somewhat cryptic messsage above.
+For new users it would be nice if it said "hold on, size isn't callable", but then this would inhibit useful - if complex - statements such as::

     tarfile.open(fileobj=urllib2.urlopen(url), mode='r|').extractall()